AndrewChenUoA/AVSS2018/program.md

 | 18.30 - 21.00pm  | City Tour                                    | Welcome Reception                                  | <a href="https://avss2018.org/venue">Conference Dinner at Wintergarden Pavillion</a> | Farewell / Best Paper Awards |

 **Full Program**<br/><br/>
-- Each oral presentation should be 20 min (15 min talk, 5 min setup/questions)
-- 1 min spotlight presentation will be given for each poster at the beginning of the poster sessions
-- Authors of oral presentations have the chance to display a poster as well

 <b>Tuesday 27 November 2018</b><br/>
 Workshops, Challenges, and Tutorials, details TBC